How do Federal Excise Taxes Work on Pure Ethanol

 You can increase efficiencies during production of products that use pure ethanol in the manufacturing process.
 One example includes improving the recovery rate of your ethanol during the extraction process.
 Additionally, standard operating procedures can help reduce accidents and losses of ethanol.

-In conclusion, Federal Excise Taxes on Pure Ethanol are high.
+In conclusion, Federal Excise Taxes are high – especially undenatured ethanol tax.
 They can significantly impact the pricing of ethanol products and products that use ethanol in the manufacturing process.
 Simple Solvents is here to assist with every step of the process.
+Ready to buy 200 Proof Pure Ethanol from Simple Solvents now?